ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 	characteristics.
 - 'Touchpoints' are places a customer comes in contact with a business.
 - Use USPs and SWOT analysis to compare competitor websites.
 - A 'Key Performance Indicator' is a goal.
-It should be Specific, Measurable, Attainable, Relevant and Timely (SMART).
+It should be specific, measurable, attainable, relevant and timely (SMART).

 ## 5. Get Started With Search
 - A search engine works by: